 The group realized that the AHA needed to rethink its CPR training program.
 After discovering that health-care workers' skills were fading soon after course completion, AHA developed an alliance with an external for-profit partner to launch the Resuscitation Quality Improvement (RQI) Program.

 In addition to the RQI program, the group changed their mindsets and solved some of their toughest challenges:

 Double the number of people trained, from 10 million per year to 20 million per year.

-Employee engagement and retention significantly improved as employees connected to the live saving work they do Increase cardiac arrest survival by 50% (from 8% to 15%).
+Employee engagement and retention significantly improved as employees connected to the life-saving work they do.
+Increase cardiac arrest survival by 50% (from 8% to 15%).